openbmc/openbmc/poky/documentation/profile-manual/usage.rst

 .. image:: figures/perf-wget-busybox-dso-zoom.png
    :align: center

-Finally, we can see that now that the busybox debuginfo is installed, the previously unresolved symbol in the ``sys_clock_gettime()`` entry mentioned previously is now resolved, and shows that the sys_clock_gettime system call that was the source of 6.75% of the copy-to-user overhead was initiated by the ``handle_input()`` busybox
+Finally, we can see that now that the BusyBox debuginfo is installed, the previously unresolved symbol in the ``sys_clock_gettime()`` entry mentioned previously is now resolved, and shows that the sys_clock_gettime system call that was the source of 6.75% of the copy-to-user overhead was initiated by the ``handle_input()`` BusyBox
 function:

 .. image:: figures/perf-wget-g-copy-to-user-expanded-debuginfo.png